Mayan Numerals Converter

 Counting is more widespread than we usually think, and many animal species are pretty good at simple maths!
-We (humans) are no exception, and since the time of our great-great-....-great-grandmas, our species evolved a deep understanding of that field.
+We (humans) are no exception, and since the time of our great-great-....-great-grandmas, our species evolved a deep understanding of that field: go ask the Egyptians with their Egyptian fractions!
 We are not sure whether it's a good thing or not, but young humans are the only ones wondering if they really need trigonometry in their lives.

 Nowadays, Arabic numerals are the most used around the world.
 Easy to understand, with space for a decimal separator and a placeholder (0), it quickly overtook other systems.
 Fun fact: Arabic numerals actually come from India!

 A fundamental feature of any numeral system is the base: the amount of numerals used to represent any number.
 For the Arabic numeral system, the base is 10: